kshah11-org/minesweeper-orange-belt/BACKLOG.md

 Given an empty 3x3 board
 When the user hits 2 number followed by a mine
 Then the user loses the game

+# User Story 6

+As a User
+I want to hit a square with the number 0
+So that all its neighbors open up

+# UAT 6.1

+Given an empty 3x3 board
+When the user hits a number zero on the top left
+Then all the neighbors on the board open up

+# UAT 6.1

+Given an empty 3x3 board
+When the user hits a number zero in the centre
+Then all the neighbors on the board open up